Section 1: Ancient Plants

 A huge number of plants of different species have grown in North Dakota over the 500 million years of geological time that we know about.
 Very early in our history when North Dakota was covered with water, there were tiny one-celled plants in the water.
 During the times of warm, wet climate, there were palm trees, giant redwoods, and ferns.
 Dense forests sometimes covered this area.

 Today, our dominant wild plants are the grasses.
 Even modern agriculture depends mostly on grasses: spring wheat, durum wheat, and corn are all members of the grass family.
 There are some small forests, but most of the state is grassland.
-These extensive savannahs (a flat, open, grassland) are supported by a climate of little rainfall and grazing animals that thrive on grasses.
+These extensive savannahs (a flat, open, grassland) are supported by a semi-arid climate of little rainfall and grazing animals that thrive on grasses.

 How did we go from swampy jungles and forests to a broad grassland?
 We have to read the fossil record for some evidence.
 Scientists use that evidence to develop theories to explain how and when the changes came about.